Catalog » Current Catalog » Student Services » Grant Programs

 Federal Pell Grants

 The Federal Pell Grant Program is the largest federal student grant program.
-Pell Grants range in amounts from $762 to $7,396 (assuming full-time enrollment).
-Although $7,396 is the maximum Pell Grant scheduled award, a student may be eligible to receive Pell Grant funds for up to 150 percent of the student's Pell scheduled award.
+Pell Grants range in amounts from $740 to $7,395 (assuming full-time enrollment).
+Although $7,395 is the maximum Pell Grant scheduled award, a student may be eligible to receive Pell Grant funds for up to 150 percent of the student's Pell scheduled award.
 The student must meet certain conditions under the Year-Round Pell regulations to qualify for the 150 percent award.
 You may contact the Financial Aid office for further information.
 A student must complete the FAFSA to qualify for a Pell Grant.
 The student must be in an eligible academic program and enrolled in course required for that academic program in order to receive this grant.
-Eligibility for a Pell Grant is determined by the federal government according to a formula developed by the U.S. Department of Education and approved annually by Congress.
+Eligibility for a Pell Grant is determined by the federal government according to a Student Aid Index (SAI) formula developed by the U.S. Department of Education and approved annually by Congress.

 Federal Supplemental Educational Opportunity Grants (FSEOG)

 The Federal Supplemental Educational Opportunity Grant Program is designed to supplement other sources of financial aid for students who qualify for additional assistance.
-These grants range from $150 to $750.
+These grants range from $100 to $4,000 a year depending on your financial need and funds available.
 All students who apply for financial aid are automatically considered for the Federal Supplemental Educational Opportunity Grant as long as funds are available.
 A student must complete the FAFSA to be considered for this grant.
 The student must be in an eligible academic program and taking course required for that program in order to receive this grant.

 Cal Grants A, B, C (State Grants)